freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/sorting-algorithms-radix-sort.md

 ## Description
 <section id='description'>
-  <p>Write a function to sort an integer array with the <a href="https://en.wikipedia.org/wiki/Radix sort">radix sort
-      algorithm</a>.
-The function should return the sorted array.</p>
+Write a function to sort an integer array with the <a href="https://en.wikipedia.org/wiki/Radix sort">radix sort algorithm</a>.
+The function should return the sorted array.
 </section>

 ## Instructions